ashmathur91/Enterprise-network-Enginnering-/Unit-2.md

 ## Ethernet LAN Standards and Switches (Questions)

-#### 1. Illustrate the term broadcast Domain and Collision with the help of Switch and Hub Example.
+#### 1. Illustrate the term broadcast Domain and Collision with the help of Switch, Router and Hub Example.

 #### 2. With the help of Diagram, Explain the working of the switch and Discuss the switch forwarding and Filtering Decision.